largecats/sparksql-formatter/README.md

 ```

 ## Usage
-`hiveqlformatter` can be used either as command-line tool or as Python library.
+`hiveqlformatter` can be used as either a command-line tool or a Python library.

 ### Command-line tool
 ```